IniTyoo/Olympus/Lua.md

-connect() -- 🔗 Connect bot to game disconnect() -- 🔓 Disconnect bot from game runThread(function) -- 🧵 Run a function in a new thread setJob(string jobname) -- 👷 Set the bot's job
-setRid(string rid) -- 🔧 Set the bot's RID
+connect() -- 🔗 Connect bot to game disconnect() -- 🔓 Disconnect bot from game runThread(function) -- 🧵 Run a function in a new thread setBool(string option, bool value) -- ✅ Set the option to true or false setJob(string jobname) -- 👷 Set the bot's job setRid(string rid) -- 🔧 Set the bot's RID
 setMac(string mac) -- 💻 Set the bot's MAC address
-getRid() -- 🧰 Get the bot's RID getMac() -- 🖥️ Get the bot's MAC address
+setNumber(string option, int number) -- 🔢 Set the option to a number getRid() -- 🧰 Get the bot's RID getMac() -- 🖥️ Get the bot's MAC address
 ```